 You Might Also Like High, Long, and Lonesome…

 It may be a while before we can get there, but we have some friends who like to spoil us with some of their Whidbey Island fare whenever they visit.
 Any warm-blooded foodie would be so lucky as to have some friends like these.

 Today I met Michael and Carol in the parking lot of a convenience store near our home in western Colorado, as they interrupted their business trip to make sure that we received our periodic fix.
 We conducted our business from the trunk of their small car at the side of the building, and I have no doubt that we looked like animated drug dealers divvying up their illicit and valuable spoils.

 What exactly were we hovering over?
 Well, I thought you’d never ask.
-Why, oysters, of course.
+Why, oysters (from this supplier), of course.